Abode vs. Nest Secure vs. Ring Protect Home SecurityBy - 01/11/2018

 Second, there is an LED ring that will indicate system status, something that is noticeably missing from abode’s base station.
 Finally, Nest Guard has a voice.
 Of course, it’s no Google Home, but it will provide useful information.
 For example, when you arm your system, there is an arm delay which allows you to exit your home without setting off the alarm.
 Instead of an annoying beep that continues until the system arms, Nest Guard uses a friendly voice to tell you how much time you have left.

-Finally, while I’m not sure if Nest Guard will require Ethernet like abode’s base station, I’m inclined to guess that Ethernet is not required.
+Finally, while I’m not sure if Nest Guard will require Ethernet like abode’s base station (iota does not require Ethernet), I’m inclined to guess that Ethernet is not required.
 Nest likes to make things easy and they usually send everything you need, including batteries, to get your device up and running.
-A quick glance at the packing list indicates that Nest Guard ships with a 6 ft cable with a power adapter and CR123 batteries for the sensors.
+A quick glance at the packing list indicates that Nest Guard ships with a 6 ft. cable with a power adapter and CR123 batteries for the sensors.
 That’s it.

 In addition to Nest Guard, Nest sells two sensors.
 The first is Nest Detect, which is a door/window sensor.
 The second device is called Nest Tag and it is essentially a key fob.
 To use the Nest Tag, you simply tap it on Nest Guard to arm and disarm your system.
 While Nest doesn’t offer the usual home security sensors, Nest Detect is multi-purpose.